Bass Information Hub

 Migration and spawning

 Adults migrate between feeding and spawning areas – migrating south during the late autumn and winter, down the west coast of the UK, and along the south coast of the UK, aggregating into large shoals as they prepare to make their overwintering/pre-spawning grounds at the western end of the English Channel.
 The trigger for this migration seems to be falling water temperatures, since a temperature of more than 9˚C is needed for successful spawning.
 After spawning eggs and larvae drift in the currents before settling in estuaries and shallow embayments.
-Fish will remain in nursery areas for 4-6 years before reaching maturity and joining the adult population.
+Fish will remain in nursery areas for 4-6 years in the UK (typically 2-3 in Portugal) before reaching maturity and joining the adult population.
 They spend each summer and early autumn on the same inshore feeding grounds, exhibiting socalled ‘site fidelity’.

 Resilience and threats